 FUT is an older method for hair transplantations that involves grafting linear strips of hair from the lower back portion of your scalp (where hair tends to be abundant, even in patients with male pattern baldness) to bare, exposed areas of scalp skin.
 Unfortunately, this method leaves scars in the donor areas.

-FUE is a newer surgical procedure that uses micro-punches to remove individual hair follicles from your scalp, then implants each hair follicle into bald areas.
+FUE hair transplants are a newer surgical procedure that uses micro-punches to remove individual hair follicles from your scalp, then implants each hair follicle into bald areas.
 FUE results in a more even redistribution of hair.

 As improvements have developed in the FUE technique, researchers have found that the two approaches are now comparable in terms of graft survival, hair density, and coverage.